JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Creating an App Service/index.md

 Currently, there is no high-level API support for publishing an app service, so you will have to use raw RPCs for all app service related APIs.

+Using an app service is covered [in another guide](Other SDL Features/Using App Services).

 ## App Service Types
 Apps are able to declare that they provide an app service for various app service types by publishing an app service manifest.
 Three types of app services are currently available, and more will be made available over time.
 The currently available types are: Media, Navigation, and Weather.

 ## Publishing an App Service
 Publishing a service is a several step process.
 First, create your app service manifest.
 Second, publish your app service using your manifest.
 Third, publish your service data using `OnAppServiceData`.
 Fourth, respond to `GetAppServiceData` requests.
+Fifth, you should support RPCs related to your service.
 Last, optionally, you can support URI based app actions.

 ### 1. Creating an App Service Manifest
 The first step to publishing an app service is to create an `SDLAppServiceManifest` object.
 There is a set of generic parameters you will need to fill out as well as service type specific parameters based on the app service type you are creating.